ofnote/tsalib/README.md

 # Tensor Shape Annotation Library (tsalib)

+The Tensor Shape Annotation (TSA) library enables first-class, embedded annotations of tensor variables.
+These annotations improve developer productivity, accelerate debugging and enhance code readability.
+Detailed blog article [here](https://medium.com/@ekshakhs/introducing-tensor-shape-annotation-library-tsalib-963b5b13c35b).

+## Introduction

-Writing programs which manipulate tensors (e.g., using `numpy`, `pytorch`, `tensorflow`, ..) requires you to carefully keep track of shapes of tensor variables.
+Writing deep learning programs which manipulate tensors (e.g., using `numpy`, `pytorch`, `keras`, `tensorflow`, ..) requires you to carefully keep track of shapes of tensor variables.
 Carrying around the shapes in your head gets increasingly hard as programs become more complex, e.g., when creating a new `RNN` cell or designing a new kind of `attention` mechanism or trying to do a surgery of non-trivial pre-trained architectures (`resnet101`, `densenet`).
 There is no principled way of shape tracking inside code -- most developers resort to writing adhoc comments embedded in code to keep track of tensor shapes.

-The `tsalib` module comes to our rescue here.
+`tsalib` comes to our rescue here.
 It allows us to label tensor variables with their shapes directly in the code, as *first-class* type annotations.
 Shape annotations turn out to be useful in many ways.
-They help us to quickly cross-check the variable shapes when writing new transformations or modifying existing modules.
-Moreover, the annotations serve as useful documentation to guide others trying to understand or extend your module.
+They help us to quickly cross-check the variable shapes when *debugging* or writing new transformations or modifying existing modules.
+Moreover, the annotations serve as useful documentation to help others in understanding or extending your module.

 * Because shapes can be dynamic, annotate tensors with `symbolic` shape expressions over named dimension variables, with arithmetic:

     ```python
     v: (B, C, H, W) = torch.randn(batch_size, channels, h, w)
-    v: (B, C, H//2, W//2) = maxpool(v)
+    v: (B, C, H // 2, W // 2) = maxpool(v)

     ```